OnionIoT/documentation/docs/hardware-interfaces/spi.md

 The Omega2 does not support full-duplex SPI transmissions.
 This is due to a hardware bug in the underlying MT7688 SoC used in the Omega2.

+For use cases where full-duplex SPI is a requirement, consider using a [software-based SPI bus](#software-based-spi-bus).

 :::

 The SPI and CS1 pins are highlighted on the Omega2/2S diagrams below.